-Green Hydrogen - produced from the hydrolysis of water from renewable electricity - has the potential to compete on cost and reduce dependence on other cooking fuels such as LPG or electricity beyond 2030 (Galan, 2023).
+Green Hydrogen - produced from the electrolysis of water using renewable energy produced electricity - has the potential to compete on cost and reduce dependence on other cooking fuels such as LPG beyond 2030 (Galan, 2023).
 IEA (2020) argue that, depending on the extent of declining solar and electrolyser costs, green hydrogen has the potential to be costed at 1.4-2.0 USD/Kg by 2030.
+In addition, given the nascent market of green hydrogen production and the expected growth of the hydrogen sector from 87 million metric tons (MT) in 2020 to 500-680 MTs by 2050 the atmosphere and is a significant contributor to climate change.
+Industrial sized biogas is considered an important element of the global and African green transition and NZE 2050 development (IEA, 2022).
+The latent energy of wastes and residues can be managed by reduction, reuse, recycling, and recovering.
+It can mitigate the need for energy imports, decarbonise the energy supply and justify modern waste handling investments.
+Waste to energy, then, is both an essential mitigation of rotting organic matter, and a potential benefit to the clean cooking space.
+Of the various processes available, processes such as COOL LPG and IH2, are additional refinements that produce propane that can be inserted directly into existing LPG infrastructure.
+UNEP projects 224 mtpa of municipal waste produced by Africa by 2025 before doubling by 2050 (UNEP, 2018).
+Bio-LPG would appear to be important in the context of long-term planning for clean cooking but unlikely to form a significant part of more medium-term solutions.

-In addition, given the nascent market of green hydrogen production and the expected growth of the Hydrogen sector from 87 million metric tons (MT) in 2020 to 500-680 MTs by 2050 (IEA, 2020), there are significant opportunities for both satisfying domestic markets and driving industrialisation exports across the African continent.
-For some,.
-Nevertheless, when looking more closely, whilst the role of green hydrogen in larger-scale applications is clear, it is far from clear under what circumstances hydrogen could provide a cost-effective addition to the clean fuel stack for cooking.
-There appear to be three potential answers to that question currently under development as described below which all appear to have their limitations.
+(IEA, 2020), there are significant opportunities for both satisfying domestic markets and driving industrialisation exports across the African continent.
+Nevertheless, when looking more closely, whilst the role of green hydrogen in larger-scale applications is clear, it is far from clear under what circumstances hydrogen could provide a cost-effective addition to the basket of modern fuels for cooking.
+There appear to be three potential answers to that question currently under development as described in Table 7 which all appear to have their limitations.